infracost/infracost/README.md

     ```sh
     git clone https://github.com/infracost/example-terraform.git
     cd example-terraform

-    # You can play with `aws/main.tf` and re-run infracost to compare costs
+    # You can play with `aws/main.tf` and `aws/infracost-usage.yml`, and re-run infracost to compare costs
-    infracost --tfdir aws
+    infracost --tfdir aws --usage-file aws/infracost-usage.yml
     ```

 Please **watch/star** this repo as we add new cloud resources every week or so.